Glossary Definitions for Words beginning with "V"

 Vat Dyeing

-Also called Tub Dyeing.
+Also called Tub Dyeing, or Garment dyeing.
 The basic method for solid color dyeing.
 You can use buckets, a bathtub, the washing machine or even plastic garbage pails.
-You need lukewarm water, around 105 ° F, soda ash to fix the dye, non-iodized salt and Synthrapol as a pre-wash and after wash.
+You need lukewarm water, around 105 ° F, soda ash to fix the dye, non-iodized salt and Kieralon as a pre-wash and after wash. *Not to be confused with Vat Dyes*

 Velour